asrivast28/ramBLe/README.md

 After the dependencies have been installed, the project can be built as:
 <pre><code>scons
 </code></pre>
-This will create an executable named `csl`, which can be used for constraint-based structure learning.
+This will create an executable named `ramble`, which can be used for constraint-based structure learning.
 By default, all the paths from the environment in `CPATH` and `LIBRARY_PATH` variables are used as include paths and library paths.
 Path to external includes and libraries at non-default locations can also be specified as:
 <pre><code>scons LOCALINCLUDES=&lt;comma-delimited list of paths&gt; LOCALLIBS=&lt;comma-delimited list of paths&gt;